robertkrimen/otto/README.md

 String will return the value as a string.

-This method will make return the empty string if there is an error.
+This method will return the empty string if there is an error.

 ### func (Value) ToBoolean